cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 >CSOD EDGE makes a request to this service for some information or action => This service receives it and then makes a request out to the vendor => which sends back a response => which is then operated on and piped as a response back to CSOD EDGE

 ### more detailed breakdown of the flow
-I am going to use Background Check as an example to help you understand the entire process and the separation of concerns from each domain
+We are going to use Background Check as an example to help you understand the entire process and the separation of concerns from each domain
 >Sally is a recruiter.
 She is going to use Custom Background Check to run a background check on her potential employees.
 The first thing Sally does is look at a list of available background check packages.

 This is where the flow starts.
-When the user, Sally, requests a list of backgrround checks, CSOD Edge makes a call out to the service endpoint of packages which is implemented by this service against the contract as defined here: https://app.swaggerhub.com/apis/mwangcsod/BackgroundCheck/1.0.0 . **Note that this is specifically for background checks, your integration type might differ** For all requests coming from CSOD Edge you should be validating the username/password that comes in as basic auth in the header of every request.
+When the user, Sally, requests a list of backgrround checks, CSOD Edge makes a call out to the service endpoint of packages which is implemented by this service against the contract as defined here: https://app.swaggerhub.com/apis/csodedge/Background-Check/. **Note that this is specifically for background checks, your connector type might differ** For all requests coming from CSOD Edge you should be validating the username/password that comes in as basic auth in the header of every request.
 Using this username/password combo you can then retrieve the associated settings.
 Using the settings you can then make the appropriate request out to the vendor.
 In this case the request hits the packages endpoint, so you would retrieve the settings, look up the packages endpoint url for the vendor as well as the unique identifier that the vendor has specified for this user/company.
 You would then use these settings and make a request out to the vendor for a list of background check packages.
 You can then format the vendor response in a way that CSOD Edge understands (as definied by the above contracts) and send it back to CSOD Edge for Sally to view the list of background check packages.

 >After viewing the list of background check packages, Sally has decided to run one of the packages on a potential candidate.
 She selects the package and initiates the request for a background check.